0xSardius/0xSardius/README.md

-# 🌅 gm I’m Sardius - onchain developer and web3 consultant
+# 🌅 gm I’m Sardius - onchain app developer and web3 consultant

 ## About Me
 With over a decade of experience in crypto, I bring a unique blend of skills for building onchain products: